 The watch is still equipped with the same ETA 2894-2 ebauche.

 Based on the well-known ETA 2892 caliber (the same that powers their new Bell & Ross BR 01 Horizon automatic watch), the movement comes with an add-on chronograph module that makes the mechanism more affordable when compared to “natural-born” chronographs like ETA Valjoux 7750, but also less reliable and more difficult to service.

 Another drawback of such an approach is that the setting crown and the pair of chronograph push-pieces at 2 and 4 o’clock are not placed on the same line, which makes the watch somewhat less attractive.

 However, from where I sit, if you are looking for an affordable, sporty chronograph with a nice vintage aura around it, this model surely deserves you paying a visit to your local AD.

 Perhaps, the only thing that may put you off (and the one that forced me to withdraw at least one star out of five for the purposes of this brief review,) is its recommended street price of $4800.
 Although not too high, it still seems to be a bit too much for a timepiece, which is powered by a fairly mundane mass-produced mechanism that costs less than an aftermarket hand-made leather strap.
 However, if you don’t really care about which movement makes this otherwise absolutely beautiful model tick, you should totally try one on your own wrist.

 Photos: Bell & Ross

-Bell & Ross Vintage BR 126 Sport Automatic watch specification
+Bell & Ross Vintage BR 126 Sport Automatic Chronograph specification

 Price: $4800 (MSRP)